 The 2009 season was the eighth consecutive season where NM State tallied 20 or more wins, after the Aggies posted an overall record of 26-9 and a 15-1 WAC record in 2008 winning their first ever regular-season WAC Championship.

-Jordan once again helped his team to multiple honors in 2009, including setter Jennah DeVries earning AVCA All-American honors.
-She was the sixth player in program history to be named an All-American while Jordan has coached all six All-Americans.
-DeVries, along with Kayleigh Giddens, Kelsey Brennan and Whitney Woods earned first team All-WAC honors, while Erin Birmingham was named to the second team.
+Jordan once again helped his team to multiple honors in 2009, including DeVries earning AVCA All-American honors.
+She was the sixth player in program history to be named an All-American.
+Jordan has coached all six All-Americans.
+DeVries, along with Giddens, Kelsey Brennan and Whitney Woods, earned first-team All-WAC honors while Erin Birmingham was named to the second team.
 Brennan, DeVries, Giddens and Woods also earned WAC All-Tournament team honors.

 The program has become so successful under Jordan that it was ranked in the top-20 in attendance and averaged 1,818 fans per match in 2009 after ranking 20th in the nation the year before with 1,634 fans.
 The highest attended match at the Pan American Center in 2009 came on Oct.
 3, when No. 4 Hawai’i and the Aggies played in front of 4,289 fans.
 The Aggies were still in the top 25 for attendance after the 2011 season.
 While New Mexico State volleyball has become more of a tradition in Las Cruces, attendance figures have skyrocketed.